How Do I Start Practicing Drawing

 Step-by-Step: How to Begin Your Drawing Practice:

-The following are the steps to follow when practising drawing:
+The following are the steps to follow when practicing drawing:

 Gather The Necessary Materials:

-Before you start practising drawing, it is important to gather the necessary materials.
+Before you start practicing drawing, it is important to gather the necessary materials.
 The basic materials you will need include:

 You may also want to invest in some additional tools such as different types of pencils (e.g. graphite, charcoal), sketchbooks, and blending tools.
 Having the right materials will make your drawing experience more enjoyable and help you achieve better results.